 In 2003, David was invited to join the NSW Supreme Court’s specialist Corporations List Users’ Group.
 This is a group of senior practitioners (both barristers and solicitors) and regulators that liaise directly with the Court’s administrative and judicial officers concerning the running of the lists and developments in the law.

 In 2006, David was appointed a member of the Law Council of Australia’s specialist Insolvency and Reconstruction Law Committee.
-The Law Council's Committee consists of legal practitioners with specialised legal knowledge and experience in insolvency that provide guidance to the Law Council in its dealings with State and Federal Governments when relevant issues emerge.
+The Law Council's Committee consists of legal practitioners with specialised legal knowledge and experience in insolvency that provides guidance to the Law Council in its dealings with State and Federal Governments when relevant issues emerge.

 Articles David has written appear in the Insolvency Law Bulletin and he has been an instructor on the post-graduate Advanced Insolvency Program run jointly by the University of Southern Queensland and the Insolvency Practitioners’ Association of Australia.
 He is frequently involved in the organisation, preparation and delivery of both internal and external seminars.